alazaroc/blog-web-code/_posts/2022-04-09-how-to-add-ci-cd-to-my-sam-project.md

 Checking for existing stages...

 Only 1 stage(s) were detected, fewer than what the template requires: 2.
+If these are incorrect, delete .aws-sam/pipeline/pipelineconfig.toml and rerun

 To set up stage(s), please quit the process using Ctrl+C and use one of the following commands: sam pipeline init --bootstrap       To be guided through the stage and config file creation process. sam pipeline bootstrap              To specify details for an individual stage.

 To reference stage resources bootstrapped in a different account, press enter to proceed []:
+2 stage(s) were detected, matching the template requirements.
+If these are incorrect, delete .aws-sam/pipeline/pipelineconfig.toml and rerun
 What is the Git provider?
 	1 - Bitbucket
 	2 - CodeCommit
 	3 - GitHub
 	4 - GitHubEnterpriseServer
 Choice []: > 3
 What is the full repository id (Example: some-user/my-repo)?: alazaroc/aws-sam-app What is the Git branch used for production deployments? [main]: